 Eastlake has a store for antique collectors named Mort's Cabin at 2241 Eastlake Ave E located east of Lynn Street Mini Park and near the fishing store Patrick's Fly Shop.
 Mort's Cabin (206.323.6678 / mortscabin.com) is a top-rated store that sells furniture, home decor, and antiques.
 Other top-rated shops in Eastlake are Armistice Coffee Roaster Eastlake and La Belle Elaine's Bridal.
 Armistice Coffee Roaster Eastlake (1-2 min walk from Mort's Cabin) in 2201 Eastlake Ave E located near the intersection of E Boston St and Eastlake Ave E. Armistice Coffee Roaster Eastlake (206.708.7501 / armisticecoffeeco.com) is a coffee shop with an in-house coffee roaster, good ambiance, good service, and comfortable place to hang out.
 And La Belle Elaine's Bridal in 1550 Eastlake Ave E #100 located near Eastlake Veterinary Hospital and east of ChargePoint Charging Station.
 La Belle Elaine's Bridal (206.432.9383 /labelleelaines.com) is a Bridal shop that offers bridesmaid dresses, wedding gowns, shoes, veils, and jewelry.
-See all condo listings in Eastlake, Seattle on the link below.
+To see today's condo listings in Eastlake, Seattle, please click the link below.

 Looking for more options?